Martha, Tanzania and Adama, US

-“Our community valued the cutters, especially the ones who did the cutting well and so the girls did not get sick afterwards,” she says.
+“Our community valued the cutters, especially the ones who did the cutting well and so the girls did not get sick afterward,” she says.

 Thanks in part to training programs like the one offered by NAFGEM and Equality Now, rates of FGM are declining - a 2013 UNICEF report found that girls in Tanzania aged 15-19 were three times less likely to have been cut than women aged 45-49.